Anywhere (Siko) Sikochi

 Siko is married and has two children.
 The whole family enjoys running, and loves attending the many music and arts festivals that take place during the Summer in Boalsburg and State College areas.

 Siko is currently doing financial (empirical) archival research on the relation between voluntary disclosure, information environment of the firm, and litigation risk.
-He is also doing research in debt contracting, business press, and fundamental accounting.
+He is also doing research in debt contracting.

 MBA, Gen. Management/Finance, Darden School of Business, University of Virginia, 2011